Making Moments Matter for Media Audiences

 The idea of ‘Moments’ is tethered in understanding that media audiences are not the same person throughout the day on every single day.
 During the day the newlyweds may become two different business people, each talking to colleagues and streaming the news to stay up to date on the markets.

-It’s the media they’re currently engaged with which defines how they should be considered, and advertisers need to align the brand with the Moment the audience is in to maximize the return on program spend.
+It’s the media they’re currently engaged with which defines how they should be considered, and advertisers need to align the brand with the Moment the audience is in to maximise the return on programme spend.